06-25-2021, 05:46 AM

 - Linux: /usr/share/EyeLink/SampleExperiments/Python/examples/Psychopy_examples

 If you are using Coder, the user dialog changes introduced in 2024.1.0 required our examples to be edited (e.g., to handled the EDF file dialog).
-You can find a Coder example set for 2024.1.0 and up at the link below:
+The examples provided below include that EDF dialog fix:

 To test your installation please run the picture.py coder example script described below.
 Open the script in PsychoPy's coder window, and click the run button.

-There is a detail step-by-step walkthrough of the picture in Section 5 of the Getting Started with Python and Pylink guide (see below for the location of the PDF).
+There is a detailed, step-by-step walkthrough for Coder integration following the picture example in Section 5 of the Getting Started with Python and Pylink guide (see below for the location of the PDF).

 The following table lists all the example scripts that is provided with the EyeLink Developers Kit: